ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 Now, many users will benefit from saving to RDS (e.g., `saveRDS()` or `readr::write_rds()`), and those wanting to export to csv can simplify the data to include only that of interest before saving with generic R functions (e.g., `write.csv()` or `readr::write_csv()`).

 ## **Other breaking changes**

-Accessibility is important and for this reason if you tweet via `post_tweet()` and add an image, gif or video you'll need to provide the media alternative text.
+- Accessibility is important and for this reason if you tweet via `post_tweet()` and add an image, gif or video you'll need to provide the media alternative text.
   Without `media_alt_text` it will not allow you to post.

-`tweet_shot()` has been deprecated as it no longer works correctly.
+- `tweet_shot()` has been deprecated as it no longer works correctly.
   There might be possible to bring it back, but I don't understand the code provided and can't maintain it (see the long discussion about it [on the issue](https://github.com/ropensci/rtweet/issues/458)).

-rtweet also used to provide functions for data on `emojis()`, `langs()` and `stopwordslangs()`.
-These are useful resources for text mining in general - not only in tweets - however they need to be updated to be helpful and would be better placed in separate packages.
+- rtweet also used to provide functions for data on `emojis`, `langs` and `stopwordslangs`.
+These are useful resources for text mining in general - not only in tweets - however they need to be updated to be helpful and would be better placed in other packages, for instance emojis is now on the [bdpar package](https://cran.r-project.org/package=bdpar).
 Therefore they are no longer available in rtweet.

-The functions like `suggested_*()` have been removed as they have been broken since 2019.
+- The functions like `suggested_*()` have been removed as they have been broken since 2019.

 ## **Easier authentication**

 An exciting part of this release has been a big rewrite of the authentication protocol.
-While it is version compatible it has also some new functions that are important as these functions make it easier for different use cases to work with rtweet and the  API.
+While it is version compatible with the previous versions it has also some important new functions which make it easier to work with rtweet and the twitter API in different ways.

 ### Different ways to authenticate

 If you just want to test the package, use the default authentication `auth_setup_default()` that comes with rtweet.
 If you use it for one or two days you won't notice any problem.